mncc8337/kerosene/README.md

 ## do some stuffs here
 ./script/umount-device.sh # you also want to run this if you ever encountered errors like disk image is in use or whatever

-# if you dont want to run mount-device and then umount-device
+# if you want to copy some files/dirs and dont want to run mount-device and then umount-device
 ./script/cpyfile.sh file/or/directory/in/somewhere ./mnt/some/DIRECTORY/in/the/disk
 ```
 note that scripts in `script/` will need sudo privilege to setup loopback device for the hard disk image.